• Skip to primary navigation

 Sabudana is called sago or tapioca pearls in English, sabbakki in Kannada, saggubiyyam in Telugu, javvarisi in Tamil.

-Why Sabudana khichdi or Sago pulao during vrat or fasting?
+Why sabudana khichdi during vrat or fasting?

 How to soak sabudana?